-There are several different reporting options from which a PQRS participant may choose in order to get credit toward earning the Medicare incentive (bonus) and/or avoiding the noncompliance payment adjustment (penalty).
-Also, check out the 2014 PQRS At-a-Glance chart for a quick explanation of the reporting options/requirements and an explanation of the incentive and payment adjustment.
+There are several different reporting options from which a PQRS participant may choose in order to participate and avoid the noncompliance payment adjustment (penalty).

 For those reporting as individual eligible professionals, the options are:

 Providers may collectively report as groups, known as the Group Practice Reporting Option (GPRO).
 Their options for reporting are: